Historic heritage conservation

 To search the register of all nationally protected historic buildings and sites in England - listed buildings, scheduled monuments, protected wrecks, registered parks and gardens, and battlefields on The National Heritage List for England (NHLE), visit the Historic England website.

-Our own Heritage Strategy is set out in our Heritage Strategy document.
+Our own heritage strategy is set out in our Historic environment strategy.

 The Somerset HER is a record of the known historic environment in Somerset, excluding Exmoor National Park.

 Our Validation Guide sets out what information you are likely to need for the type of application you are proposing.